-New motorhome or camper owner?
-Looking for the essential motorhome accessories you need for your new van?
+Packing a motorhome or camper?
+Want to know what essential motorhome kit you need?
 Here's a list of the most important things that every motorhome or campervan should carry with them before they leave for their trip.

 I know, I know.
 You find a motorhome to buy and all of a sudden your wallet is open and you're buying STUFF.